Duchess Anna Amalia of Brunswick-Wolfenbüttel

-Anna Amalia of Brunswick-Wolfenbüttel (24 October 1739 – 10 April 1807), was a German princess and composer.
+Anna Amalie of Brunswick-Wolfenbüttel (24 October 1739 – 10 April 1807), was a German princess and composer.

 She became the duchess of Saxe-Weimar-Eisenach by marriage, and was also regent of the states of Saxe-Weimar and Saxe-Eisenach from 1758 to 1775.
 She transformed her court and its surrounding into the most influential cultural center of Germany.
 Her invitation of Abel Seyler's theatre company in 1771 marked the start of Weimar Classicism, that would include such figures such as Wieland, Goethe, Herder and Schiller working under her protection.